-DSS provides services for students with disabilities to ensure physical and programmatic access to all College programs.
-DSS arranges accommodations, adjustments, and equipment for students with disabilities.
+DSS provides services for students with disabilities to ensure physical, programmatic, and electronic access to all College programs.
+DSS arranges accommodations, adjustments, and adaptive equipment for students with disabilities.

-Based upon a student's disability and needs, services could include the following: advocacy, alternative arrangements for tests, assistance physically getting around campus, priority registration, counseling, study skills help, notetakers, readers/recorded books, referral to appropriate services, sign language interpreters, adaptive equipment, taped lectures, and other accommodations as needed.
+Based upon a student's disability, documentation, and needs, services may include advocacy, alternative arrangements for tests, assistance physically getting around campus, priority registration, counseling, study skills help, notetakers, readers/recorded books, referral to appropriate services, sign language interpreters, adaptive equipment, taped lectures, and other accommodations as needed.

-A student must register with the DSS Office in order for services to be provided and documentation of disability from a certified professional is required.
+A student must register with the DSS Office in order for services to be provided.
+Documentation of disability from a certified professional is required.
 All information regarding a student's disability is confidential and kept in the DSS Office.

-The DSS Office is located in 4502A Charleston Hall, 410-617-2062 or (TDD) 410-617-2141.
-Students should call to schedule an appointment.
+The DSS Office is located in 4502A Charleston Hall.
+For more information, contact DSS at 410-617-2062, (TDD) 410-617-2141, or mwiedefeld@loyola.edu.
+Students should call or e-mail to schedule an appointment.